Understanding the Types of Respiratory Protection

-During use particles will build up on the filter, slowly allowing less air to pass through.
+During use particles will build up in the filter, slowly allowing less air to pass through.
 This is known as breathing resistance.
 Filters should be changed when breathing resistance makes it too uncomfortable or laborious to breathe properly.

 The exact time to change your respirator is a personal choice, dependent on how sensitive you are to breathing resistance.

 Your filter should also be changed if it becomes damaged in any way.

 Positive Pressure Respirators